MerrimanInd/drawpyo/docs/usage/shape_libs.md

 ## Built-In Shape Libaries

 Drawpyo uses these TOML shape libraries to store the default libaries.
-Currently the only library that ships with drawpyo is the general library but more will come.
 The default libraries are in /drawpyo/shape_libraries.
+These are the libraries that are available in the Draw.io app.

+Implemented default libraries:

+- General
+- Flowchart

 There is also a set of TOML databases for other formats, like all of the various combinations of edge styles and the line styles.
 These are stored in /drawpyo/formatting_database.